 - Flexible Mortgages: Borrowers of flexible mortgages are entitled to take advantage of their flexible features, including redrawing and payment holidays, to the extent they have prepaid.
 Fitch believes that if borrowers experience financial distress, some may redraw and postpone payments prior to eventual default.
-Comparison: PM12 also had flexible mortgages, but the proportion of flexible mortgages was lower.
-Mitigated by: Fitch loss severity assumptions in its default analysis are based on the maximum drawable balance to account for this risk. - Illiquid Properties: Some [13.17%] of PM13 falls into Fitch's jumbo and small categories, which represent property values at the less liquid ends of the property market.
-Comparison: This is higher than the 11.67% seen in PM12.
-Mitigated by: Fitch applies a multiple to the market value decline ("MVD") assumption for these properties in its loan-by-loan analysis, since the agency believes there is less liquidity at the low- and higher-value ends of the market.
+Comparison: PM13 also had flexible mortgages, and the proportion of flexible mortgages was higher.
+Treatment: Fitch loss severity assumptions in its default analysis are based on the maximum drawable balance to account for this risk. - Illiquid Properties: Some 8.53% of PM14 loans fall into Fitch's jumbo and small categories, which represent property values at the less liquid ends of the property market.
+Comparison: this is lower than the 13.17% seen in PM13.
+Mitigated by: Fitch applies a multiple to the market value decline (MVD) assumption for these properties in its loan-by-loan analysis, since the agency believes there is less liquidity at the low- and higher-value ends of the market.
 Moreover, a proportion of these properties are large dwellings broken down into individual apartments, mitigating this risk. - Concentration Risk: There is a degree of "granularity" in the pool owing to clusters of properties in certain districts favoured by professional and private investor landlords.
-It is also possible that a single professional borrower could accumulate a substantial number of mortgage loans from PML, each backed by a property and a corresponding stream of rental income, while in MTL the private investor borrower usually has between two and five properties.
+It is also possible that a single professional borrower could accumulate a substantial number of mortgage loans from Paragon, each backed by a property and a corresponding stream of rental income.
 While this represents a potentially increased exposure to a single obligor, the normal evolution of an investment portfolio over time means that all its constituent loans are unlikely to find themselves in a single securitisation issue.
-Comparison: Granularity was also a concern for PM12.
-Mitigated by: Fitch has accounted for the pro rata amortisation conditions and the size of the reserve fund in light of the risk of exposures to individual borrowers in its analysis.
+Comparison: granularity was also a concern for past Paragon transactions, including PM13.